 Learn about common pest control mistakes you can avoid right now to avert a potential infestation in your home before it even begins, as well as the things that repel bugs in the first place.

 Hi!
 I'm editor of Real Homes.
-I've been a senior journalist and editor for magazines and the UK national newspapers for 16 years, specializing in consumer, real-life, and lifestyle articles.
-I have a BA in English Language and Communication and am also founding editor of Lacuna Voices, an independent platform.
+I've been a senior journalist and editor for national magazines and newspapers for 16 years, specializing in consumer, real-life, and lifestyle articles.
+I have a BA in English Language and Communication, mentor journalists, and I’m also founding editor of Lacuna Voices, an independent digital platform.
 I love to cook, add character to my newly-built home, try my hand at DIY projects, keep my collection of plants alive, and make memories with my little family of three.
-For Real Homes, I specialize in articles on pest control, DIY, declutterring and cleaning.
+For Real Homes, I specialize in articles on pest control, DIY, declutterring and cleaning, interviewing experts daily for their top tips and product recommendations.